© 2005 – 2018

-Paul Joseph Knockel, 53, was last seen in Dubuque, Iowa on November 26, 1990.
-He has never been heard from again.
+Paul Joseph Knockel, 53, was reported missing to the Dubuque Police Department in Dubuque, Iowa, on Monday, November 26, 1990.

 DUBUQUE, IA — It’s a cold case that brings us all the way to the woods of Wisconsin.
 An Iowa man disappeared; even his car vanished along Highway 151.